nono6493/overlays/README.md

  List of overlay/games now available in this repository :

  	Arcade
+	* Armored Car (Stern Electronic) - Based on the original cabinet bezel.
 	* Black Widow (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Bubble Bobble (Taito) - Based on the original cabinet bezel.
 	* Carnival (Sega/Gremlin) - Original including some elements from the cabinet bezel.